Advanced Features of SQL Management Studio You Should Know

 ) within your scripts.

-- Why It’s Useful: This feature is ideal for automating repetitive tasks and integrating SSMS with other tools or workflows.
+- Why It’s Useful: SQLCMD Mode is ideal for automating repetitive tasks, running scripts across multiple servers, and integrating with DevOps pipelines.

-The Activity Monitor is a built-in tool that provides real-time insights into the performance and activity of your SQL Server instance.
+The Activity Monitor is a built-in tool in SSMS that provides real-time insights into server performance and activity.

-- What It Does: It displays information about active processes, resource usage, and performance metrics.
+- What It Does: It displays information about active processes, resource usage (CPU, memory, disk I/O), and expensive queries.

 - How to Use It:

-- Right-click on your server in Object Explorer and select "Activity Monitor."
+- Right-click on the server in Object Explorer and select "Activity Monitor."

-- Use the tabs to view processes, resource waits, and expensive queries.
+- Use the tabs to view processes, resource waits, and query statistics.

-- Why It’s Useful: This tool helps you identify and resolve performance issues, such as high CPU usage or blocking processes.
+- Why It’s Useful: Activity Monitor helps you identify performance issues, such as high CPU usage or long-running queries, and take corrective action.

 7. Intellisense for Faster Query Writing

-Writing SQL queries can be tedious, but SSMS’s Intellisense feature makes it faster and more efficient.
+Writing SQL queries can be tedious, but SSMS’s Intellisense feature makes it faster and more accurate.

 - What It Does: Intellisense provides auto-completion, syntax highlighting, and error detection as you type.